xatryx/es-backend-AegisAPI/README.md

 docker-compose up -d
 ```

-When it's finished, you will have your bot awakene
+When it's finished, it'll be accessible at the `PORT` you've previously defined above.

 ### License
 This project is licensed under GNU General Public License v2.0 only.
 Please head over to the `COPYING` file for more details.